rgcl/lang-def/README.md

 			- default: `function () { def.mixin(this, arguments); }`.
 		- (in each method) **this.fn(function Class [, string methodName])**:
-			- return the function `methodName` of `Class` in the `this` clausure. parent method with the given arguments and return the results.
+			- return the function `methodName` of `Class` in the `this` clausure.
 	- limitations:
 		- Must not contain one of the follows special members:
 		**mixins_**, **super_** and **fn**.